 Three FinOps levers deliver, in our project experience, 80 percent of the savings.

 Reserved Instances / Savings Plans.
-For stable workloads (production databases, always-on services), book one- or three-year reservations instead of on-demand.
+For stable workloads (production databases, always-on services), book one- or three-year reservations instead of On-Demand.
 Discounts: AWS Savings Plans up to 72 percent, Azure Reserved VM Instances up to 65 percent, GCP Committed Use Discounts up to 70 percent.
-Prerequisite: stable baseline load.
+Prerequisite: a stable baseline load.
 Anyone applying reservations to volatile workloads pays for unused capacity.

-In addition, you need cost allocation via tagging (every resource carries cost center, project, owner as tag — otherwise no attribution possible), budget alerts at the account and project level, and a monthly FinOps review with the responsible teams.
+In addition, you need cost allocation via tagging (every resource carries cost center, project, owner as a tag — otherwise no attribution is possible), budget alerts at account and project level, and a monthly FinOps review with the responsible teams.
 Tools: AWS Cost Explorer plus Cost Anomaly Detection, Azure Cost Management, GCP Cost Management, or vendor-neutral Vantage, Cloudability, CloudHealth.

-Security in the cloud (brief framing)
+Security in the cloud (brief overview)

 GDPR + EU data residency